KarimChukfeh/Autohide-Bookmarks/README.md

 Hides/shows the bookmarks bar for Google Chrome on Windows.

--The C++ implementation works as expected with no memory issues. (version experimental_7)
+- Use the C++ implementation. (version experimental_7 is the most stable)

--PS: the Java implementation leaks memory.
+- Beware: the Java implementations leak memory.